 Avalanches reputedly kill more people on national forest land than any other hazard.
 These pointers will help you avoid avalanches this winter.

 My buddy and I were ascending a steep variation on Mount Fairweather’s broad southwest face.
-I heard a crack, then looked up.
+I heard a crack, and then looked up.
 The blue sky disappeared under a white wave spilling over the rock band above us.
 I tucked against the wall and tightened the belay, waiting for the worst to happen.

 The draw of the mountains is potent.
 In light of last week’s tragic events in Montana, and with winter on its way, it’s time to revisit the hazards of avalanches.

 Before we go too far, it should be noted that these are cursory notes on the subject.
 Traveling safely into the winter backcountry and avalanche awareness are lifetime pursuits learned through proper training.
 This article provides some reminders for those who have taken avalanche courses and aims to inspire new backcountry travelers to register for a course before hitting the slopes.

 For more information and formal training, click on over to the American Institute for Avalanche Research and Education (AIARE).

 Avalanches: What They Are

 Avalanches happen when debris sloughs off steep slopes.
 They can be composed of soil, rock, or snow.
 For the purposes of this discussion, we will focus on slab snow avalanches, the most common to affect backcountry adventurers.

 Dry avalanches are the culmination of conditions and a trigger — often a skier, snowshoer, climber, or snowmobiler — that causes the surface snow to splinter off an underlying layer, often taking out everything in its path.